adithya-te/Adi/README.md

 # Adi
-This is my first Repository
+This is my first Git Repository.
+Author - Adithya